pondrejk/dizzer/chap-definitions.md

 BSVD management: storage and organization > spatial indexing > processing methods > applications. *Big spatial vector data model*, and *distributed spatial index for BSVD*.
 In short, @yao2018big adjusting the vector data model for distributed storage impacts how the data is indexed^[on spatial indexing] and queried for analysis and visualisation.

-@shekhar2014benchmarking -- in context of transportation topic distinguishes traditional vs emerging spatial bd.
+@shekhar2012spatial -- in context of transportation topic distinguishes traditional (meaning line graphs, topological vector data representing transportation infrastructure) vs emerging spatial bd. ( meaning mostly sensor and positional data from large number of vehicles -- they call it *Spatio-Temporal Engine Measurement Data*)

+@shekhar2014benchmarking calls for performance testing of existing and new technique to assess proper comparision. -- in vebratim: "Newer algorithms may emerge as new SBD becomes available, creating the need for a flexible architecture to rapidly integrate new datasets and associated algorithms.
+To quantify the performance of these new algorithms, new benchmarks are needed that focus on these spatial big datasets to ensure proper comparisons across techniques."

 @lee2015geospatial -- definition by constraints and by example. more in next chapter.